chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 20:
+1. Yesterday I completed lesson 4.9.
+2. Today I got to lesson 4.11 and was able to complete the demo exercise deploying python-helloworld to IBM Cloud Foundry.
+I also finished the SUSE survey and my Student Story.
+Posted my updates to my Github blog.
+3. I spent some time in AWS ML challenge, now at lesson 1.
+I also have to spend some time with Udemy ACloudGuru AWS course, and purchase Okta zero-to-hero course.
+More time vortex.

 Day 19:
 1. Yesterday I celebrated Canada Day so skipped lessons.
 2. Today I was able to get to lesson 4.9 and signed up for an IBM Cloud Foundry account.
 Working on finishing the exercise and the demo.
 Posted my updates to my Github blog.